PCG boasts that they alone are “God’s one true church.” They proclaim that their literature is offered “completely free.” What are you not being told?

 SKIP DOWN TO: Teachings and Beliefs of Philadelphia Church of God (following that is Destructive Methods of Mind Control)

 After Herbert W. Armstrong, founder of Worldwide Church of God, died at age of 93 (January 16, 1986), Gerald Flurry (born April 12, 1935 and a minister in WCG since 1973,1 was one of those that disagreed with the new changes that Pastor General Joseph W. Tkach, Sr. began instigating.
 Flurry refused to accept any change in the teachings of HWA and, as a result, he was disfellowshipped from the WCG December 7, 1989.

-On December 16, 1989, Gerald Flurry, along with John Amos (a WCG minister who was also disfellowshipped at the same time, but later died in 1993), founded the Philadelphia Church of God, headquartered in Edmond, Oklahoma, with 12 members, proclaiming to be the only church that holds fast to all the teachings and dogma of Herbert W. Armstrong.
+On December 16, 1989, Gerald Flurry, along with John Amos (a WCG minister who was also disfellowshipped at the same time, but later died in 1993, [Read: What Did John Amos Really Die of?]) founded the Philadelphia Church of God, headquartered in Edmond, Oklahoma, originally with 12 members, and proclaiming to be the only church that holds fast to all the teachings of Herbert W. Armstrong.
 During that time, Flurry placed large ads in the New York Times, promoting Herbert Armstrong and announcing the WCG’s doctrinal changes.
 By 1996 he claimed to have over 6,000 members.
 (See more on membership figures below under Membership Declining.)

 Early Deacons and Elders in PCG?

 - John Amos (local elder and associate pastor of Oklahoma City congregation) (deceased)

 - Tim Thompson (deacon in Oklahoma City congregation) (deceased)